-Quinoa (pronounced Keen-wah) is an ancient seed that originates from the Andes Mountains in South America.
-Technically it is not a “grain,” but it is classified as a “whole grain” here in the states.
+Quinoa is an ancient seed from the Andes Mountains in South America.
+Technically, it is not a “grain,” but it is classified as a “whole grain” here in the States.
 High in protein, with zero gluten, nutrient-dense quinoa offers many health benefits.
+Quinoa (pronounced keen-wah) is a complete protein with essential amino acids, chock full of vitamins and minerals!
+One cup cooked quinoa contains 8 grams of protein and 5 grams of fiber.

-- Salted Water or broth– water works just fine, but broth (veggie broth or chicken stock) does elevate.
+- Salted Water or broth– water works just fine, but broth (veggie broth or chicken broth) does elevate.

 - Extra virgin Olive oil – just a little splash.

-I find the best quinoa-to-water ratio is 1 cup quinoa to 1 3/4 cups water, for perfect tenderness without being overly mushy!
+I find the best quinoa-to-water ratio is 1 cup of dry quinoa to 1 3/4 cups water and ½ teaspoon salt, for perfect fluffy quinoa.

 - RINSE: Always rinse quinoa in cold water several times before cooking to help remove bitterness.